oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 Once the app is up and running, navigate to `http://localhost:8080` in your browser.
 Click the `Login` button and enter your Okta credentials when prompted.
 Successfully signing in should redirect you back to your front end, where you'll be greeted with your name (courtesy of Okta), a 'Create a new bear' form, and a list of bears:

-{% img blog/using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app/image1.png alt:"Eureka Instances Registered" width:"800" %}{: .center-image }
+{% img blog/oso-fastapi-sqlalchemy/image2.png alt:"Bear Management Service" width:"800" %}{: .center-image }

 The list will be empty because our back end service isn't running.
 Let's change that now.